espocrm/documentation/docs/administration/currency.md

 ## Settings & rates

-Administrator can configure currency-related parameters and rates at Administration > Currency.
+An administrator can configure currency-related parameters and rates at Administration > Currency.

 You can specify which currencies will be available in the system in *Currency List* parameter.

-*Default Currency* – which currency will be set by default when creating a new record.
-A currency to which all currency fields will be converted to when filtering, sorting, reporting.
+*Default Currency* – which currency will be pre-set when creating a new record.
+Currency values are converted to the default currency when filtering records by a currency field, sorting by a currency field, making a grid report with a currency field.

 *Base Currency* – which currency to use as a base to specify rates.